Ynpact/ynpact-ssh-ssm-proxy/README.md

 - Connect to host using friendly name instead of ID that may change over time. **You can forget about looking for instanceIDs**
 - Use AWS credential locally gained by SSO within the EC2 instances. **Once connected into the EC2 instances, users act as themselve, with their own set of authorization, not as the EC2 instance profile role**
 - for each host, allow to configure credential profile, region, user and SSH key to use and activate or not current credential fowarding into the EC2 instance. **If you have a huge list of EC2 instance to connect to, locatad in different account, region and using different credential profile, this tool is for you, a you won't have to insert all that EC2 host specific conf into your ssh config file with a ProxyCommand line you can not refactor**
-- allow auto install specified public key in the autorized_key file of the remote EC2 instance on first setup

 ## How it works
 See our blog post to understand the connection flow here : {link}